A BBC New Generation Artist 2013-15, Louis Schwizgebel is one of the rising stars on the international piano scene.

-Louis Schwizgebel became internationally known to an ever wider audience in 2012 when he won 2nd prize at the Leeds International Piano Competition which was broadcast live on TV BBC Four and Radio BBC 3.
+Louis Schwizgebel won 2nd prize at the 2012 Leeds International Piano Competition.
+His stunning performance of Beethoven Piano Concerto No. 4 with the Hallé Orchestra under Sir Mark Elder in the final round was broadcast live on BBC Four and BBC Radio 3.
 He is widely recognized as one of the most talented young pianists and praised for his interpretations of Mozart, Beethoven and Schubert as well as the French Impressionists.

-Louis Schwizgebel workes with many first-class orchestras: Wiener Symphoniker, London Philharmonic Orchestra, BBC National Orchestra of Wales, The Hallé Orchestra, Orchestre de la Suisse Romande, Sinfonieorchester Basel, Orchestra della Svizzera Italiana, Philharmonia Zürich, the chamber orchestras of Zürich, Lausanne and Geneva, Orchestre National de Lyon, Orchestra of St. Luke's, Detroit Symphony Orchestra and Shanghai Philharmonic Orchestra with famous conductors such as Charles Dutoit, Fabio Luisi, Marek Janowski, Leonard Slatkin, Louis Langrée, Sir Mark Elder, Vasily Petrenko, Thierry Fischer and Alondra de la Parra.
+Louis Schwizgebel works with many first-class orchestras: London Philharmonic, BBC Symphony, BBC Philharmonic, BBC National Orchestra of Wales, Wiener Symphoniker, Orchestre de la Suisse Romande, Sinfonieorchester Basel, Orchestra della Svizzera Italiana, Philharmonia Zürich, the chamber orchestras of Zürich, Lausanne and Geneva, Orchestre National de Lyon, Orchestra of St. Luke's, Detroit Symphony Orchestra and Shanghai Philharmonic Orchestra with famous conductors such as Charles Dutoit, Fabio Luisi, Marek Janowski, Leonard Slatkin, Louis Langrée, Vasily Petrenko, Thierry Fischer, Keith Lockhart, Fabien Gabel and Alondra de la Parra.

-Festival appearances include performances at the Verbier Festival, City of London Festival, Bergen International Festival, Progetto Martha Argerich, Festival Septembre Musical de Montreux-Vevey, Usedomer Festival, Festspiele Mecklenburg-Vorpommern and Midem Cannes Festival.
-He performs in the world's most prestigious concert halls such as the Carnegie Hall, Kennedy Center, Wigmore Hall, Royal Albert Hall, Victoria Hall, Tonhalle Zürich, KKL Luzern, Wiener Musikverein and the Shanghai Oriental Arts Center.
+Festival appearances include performances at the Verbier Festival, City of London Festival, Bergen International Festival, Progetto Martha Argerich, Menuhin Festival Gstaad, Sommets Musicaux de Gstaad, Festival Septembre Musical de Montreux-Vevey, Usedomer Festival, Festspiele Mecklenburg-Vorpommern and Midem Cannes Festival.
+He performs in the world's most prestigious concert halls such as Carnegie Hall, Kennedy Center, Wigmore Hall, Royal Albert Hall, Tonhalle Zürich, KKL Luzern, Musikverein and Konzerthaus Vienna, Mozarteum Salzburg, Smetana Hall Prague, Konzerthaus Dortmund and the Shanghai Oriental Art Center.

 For shorter versions or changes please contact the management